 Why do teams use QFD?

-QFD and the House of Quality might seem like too much work—why does your team need to go through the arduous process of determining customer needs and developing toward needs?
-We’ve got the answer.
-QFD is a good option if any of the following apply to your business:
+QFD and the House of Quality might seem like a lot of work, but QFD is a good option if any of the following apply to your business:

 - Customer satisfaction is a main goal for your organization.